 Note:

-is custom-written and benign but simulates malicious behavior, which could cause some AV products to flag it.
+sting.binis custom-written and benign but simulates malicious behavior, which could cause some AV products to flag it.
 Exercise caution if downloading on a work/school computer!Challenge files:

 I was stuck for a few days on this challenge as initially I was focused on research opcode frequency.
 I stopped focusing on opcodes and started researching ransomware gangs to figure out which one shiny scorpion was copying.
-On a closer look at the files given, I kept wondering, what is the .txt.C_I_OP
+On a closer look at the files given, I kept wondering, what is the .txt.C_I_OP extension?
+It just didn’t make sense to me.
+Then, it suddenly clicked.
+I heard of this ransomware gang called CL0P and I had a lead.

 One of the indicators of the CL0P ransomware was the file extension names.
 The ransomware given was a copy of the ELF variant of CL0P targeting Linux systems.

 The Windows utilized a Mersenne Twister PRNG to generate a 0x75 byte size RC4 key for each file which would then be validated and used for file encryption.
-Then by using the RSA public key, it would encrypt the generated RC4 key and store it to $filename.$clop_extension
+Then by using the RSA public key, it would encrypt the generated RC4 key and store it to $filename.$clop_extension.
+Victims who paid the ransom demand received a decryptor which would decrypt the generated CL0P file using the RSA private key, retrieve the generated RC4 key and then decrypt the encrypted file.

 In the Linux version, the file contained a hardcoded RC4 master key.
-By using the RC4 master key, the ransomware would encrypt the generated RC4 key (second RC4) and store it to $filename.$clop_extension
+By using the RC4 master key, the ransomware would encrypt the generated RC4 key (second RC4) and store it to $filename.$clop_extension.
+Because RC4 is symmetric, we can also decrypt CL0P ELF encrypted files.
+Sentinel One provided a python script to decrypt the files.

 Flag: maintain_offline_backups